 - Residency Program Director: Dr. Eric You-Ten

-- Inform the learner that they may contact Learner Experience (as per above), or
+- Inform the learner that they may contact the Learner Experience Unit (as per above), or

 We want learners to know that raising concerns has impact.
 To ensure transparency and accountability, the Learner Experience portfolio publishes an annual report that summarizes the actions that have been taken in response to submissions in an aggregated and de-identified way.

-In collaboration with Temerty Medicine, Department of Anesthesiology and Pain Medicine monitors trends from learner concerns to identify systems-level interventions in partnership with the clinical departments and hospitals that can be implemented to improve the learning and working climate for us all.
+In collaboration with Temerty Medicine, the Department of Anesthesiology & Pain Medicine monitors trends from learner concerns to identify systems-level interventions in partnership with the clinical departments and placement sites that can be implemented to improve the learning and working climate for us all.

 The bottom line is that we are here for you, please reach out anytime!